TheArchitectDev/Architect.Identities/README.md

 - Risks practically no collisions even globally (at 75 bits of randomness _per millisecond_, incremented with 58-bit values intra-millisecond).
   - **OTP:** 1 million servers each generating 1 ID at the same millisecond, repeatedly, expect less than 1 collision per 75 quadrillion (75,000,000,000,000,000) IDs.
   - **Batch processing:** 100K servers each generating 100K IDs at the same millisecond, repeatedly, expect less than 1 collision per 5 trillion (5,000,000,000,000) IDs.
-- Is also a valid [version-7 UUID](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-04.html#name-uuid-version-7) (_with the [variant](https://www.rfc-editor.org/rfc/rfc4122.html#section-4.1.1) set to 0xx/"backward compatibility", to keep the 64th bit 0_), but with the rare property of being incremental _and_ hard to guess even for multiple IDs at the same millisecond.
+- Is a [version-7 UUID](https://www.ietf.org/archive/id/draft-peabody-dispatch-new-uuid-format-04.html#name-uuid-version-7) (_with the [variant](https://www.rfc-editor.org/rfc/rfc4122.html#section-4.1.1) set to 0xx/"backward compatibility", to keep the 64th bit 0_), but with the rare property of being incremental _and_ hard to guess even for multiple IDs at the same millisecond.

 ### 128-bit Structure